 - Through funding from the Lancaster County Commissioners, established a first-of-its-kind Family Services Advocate program to serve children of the incarcerated

-Last year, Compass Mark provided substance use and problem gambling education, youth skill building, and information and referral services to over 17,000 people in Lancaster and Lebanon Counties.
+Last year, Compass Mark provided substance use and problem gambling education, youth skill building, and information and referral services to thousands of people Lancaster, Lebanon, and Chester Counties, PA.

-As recognition of Compass Mark’s leading role in developing and implementing high-quality addiction prevention programs, we have received an array of awards and recognitions.
+As recognition of Compass Mark’s leading role in developing and implementing high-quality addiction prevention programs, we have received an array of awards and recognition.
 They include:

 - Center for Substance Abuse Prevention: Exemplary Program Award